ArhumIshtiaq/RealtimeTemplateMatching/README.md

-# Special CNIC Recognition System
+# RealtimeTemplateMatching - Special CNIC Recognition System

 This project demonstrates a real-time system for recognizing a specific template (e.g., a special CNIC) in a video stream using OpenCV.
 The system leverages the SIFT (Scale-Invariant Feature Transform) algorithm for feature detection and FLANN (Fast Library for Approximate Nearest Neighbors) for matching.